 Aquatic Days and events are organised such as a recent ‘I SPY’ lake trip and a 5 day trip through the Myall Lakes and more recently the Baby Boomers Bash (evening entertainment).

-Junior Sailing program The free 2014/15 Junior Sailing program has started with an enthusiastic group of potential young sailors coming along to learn the basics about sailing.
+Junior Sailing program The free Junior Sailing program continues with an enthusiastic group of potential young sailors coming along to learn the basics about sailing.

 Held at the Coomba Aquatic Club site during school holidays the Junior Sailing program is run on Wednesdays (if there are sufficient numbers) and Saturdays, weather permitting,